 Directly Measured Data: Data that are measured at the physical location of the phenomena of interest.

 Tobler's First Law of Geography: “All things are related, but near things are more alike than distant things.”

 Generalization: The product or process of simplifying data or geographic representations.

-Geographic Information Science: The theory, use, and application of geographic information systems and databases to answer spatial questions.
+Geographic Information Science (GIScience): The theory, use, and application of geographic information systems and databases to answer spatial questions.

-Information: Data that has been collected to answer a specific question.
+Information: Data that has been selected or created to answer a specific question.

-Map Scale: The proportion between a distance on a map and a corresponding distance on the ground (Dm / Dg).
+Map Scale: The proportional difference between a distance on a map and a corresponding distance on the ground (Dm / Dg).